jaxsonpd/RTOS-Fitness-Monitor/docs/demo-presentation.md

 We did not test several files due to there complexity and visual components this includes the display states, display manager, and the main file.
-We believe that this is a sufficent comprimise to ensure development time is not overlyong and development code is not affected by tests.
+We believe that this is a sufficient compromise to ensure development time is not overly-long and development code is not affected by tests.

 - Show tests running